simonewebdesign/tiles/README.md

 # Tiles

-An application based on the HTML5's canvas.
+A boilerplate for HTML5 canvas applications, based on RequireJS.

 Its goal is to become a standard boilerplate code to jumpstart your canvas application.
 It is based on [RequireJS](http://requirejs.org/) (a Javascript module loader), so it has a nice modular structure.
 This means that every script will be defined as a module and will return something (an object, a function or just a primitive value).

+By the way, you can also return a bunch of variables that will be loaded in the current scope: it's entirely your choice.

-Directory layout is the following:
+A sample directory layout is the following:

 ```
 index.html